 The space between the MIN and MAX marks on the dipstick corresponds to 0.5 US qts (0.5 liter).
 Do not fill the transmission with too much oil, since this can result in oil being ejected from the transmission.

 Too little oil, on the other hand, can negatively affect transmission operation, particularly in very cold weather.

 pg.
-72 Rear axle oil, Power steering fluid, Brake fluid
+84 Power steering fluid, Brake fluid